sinistersnare/aams/README.md

 That way, I can do a static analysis of it, and perform real optimizations on it.
 This is a a stretch goal, but I think its doable!

+* Its probably better for the `setk` continuation to take the address outright, instead of figuring out the address later.
+Thats what AAM does...
+And AAM == right.
+	* This would mean changes in all implementations and the formalizations!
+	* I think after that, we could remove the `\rho` from the continuation.
+* appprimk does not need an env arg.
+* Right now, continuations dont take value stores.
+Is there some weird behavior that can come about if a value is mutated with `set!` and then when its time to read the continuation, a wrong value is propogated?
+* In rust code, is it possible to rename `kont_addr` to just `kaddr`?
+Ensure regex search `[^_]kaddr` has 0 results.

 ## License ##

 MIT license!
 Enjoy!